Email Ms. Ackerman

 WTMC is Mr. Watz’ fourth teaching post.
 He previously taught middle school social studies for two years at Honey Creek Community School in Ann Arbor.
 Prior to that, he taught for four years at the Kaohsiung American School in southern Taiwan.
 His responsibilities there included teaching history and geography, as well as psychology and Theory of Knowledge in the IB Diploma Program.
 Mr. Watz started off his career at a large public middle school in the San Francisco Bay Area, where he taught history and geography for five years.
 He has also coached volleyball and cross country.
 He is a two-time graduate of the University of Michigan.
 In his spare time, Mr. Watz loves spending time with family, running, playing guitar, singing in choir, cooking, and reading.

-Ms. Zdyrko is a New York City native who came to WTMC after almost a decade of teaching in New York public schools, most recently the Fiorello H. LaGuardia High School of Music, Art, and Performing Arts.
-She has BA in English from Grinnell College, an MA in the Teaching of English from Teachers College Columbia University, and an MA in English from the Middlebury Bread Loaf School of English.
-In her spare time, Ms. Zdyrko enjoys writing, running outdoors, and traveling.
+Ms. Zdyrko holds a BA in English from Grinnell College, an MA in the Teaching of English from Teachers College Columbia University, and an MA in English from the Middlebury Bread Loaf School of English.
+She is a New York City native with a decade of experience teaching in NYC public schools, most recently LaGuardia Arts High School.
+Ms. Zdyrko enjoys writing, running, and traveling.

 Mr. Zemper started at WCC as a student and biology lab technician, and feels that he has come full circle being a new WTMC science teacher.
 He is a graduate of Eastern Michigan University with a bachelor’s degree in science for biology and chemistry.
 After EMU, Mr. Zemper attended the University of Michigan for his master’s in education.
 Mr. Zemper also teaches college biology for WCC and has prior teaching experience in Detroit and at a neighboring middle college in Adrian, MI.